Tucson Regional Ballet welcomes

 Patrick holds a Bachelor of Arts in Performing Arts from St. Mary’s College of California, in which he graduated Summa Cum Laude.
 He has also been a guest teacher and performer for various schools and companies across the United States.

 Alexis Salmen began her dance training at the Academy of Ballet at the age of seven.
 Over her decades with Academy of Ballet she has studied with Linda Walker, Carolyn Haatainen-Wallace, Gary McKenzie, Sheri Giller, Deborah Kenner, Jeffrey Hughes, & Pamela Reyman-Hughes, as well as at summer intensives instructed by Daniel Catanach and Anton Labuschagne.
-She was a member of Tucson Regional Ballet’s Senior Company from Pall 1997 through Spring 2002, and has participated in 20 productions of A Southwest Nutcracker.
+She was accepted to Long Beach Ballet and State Street Ballet summer intensive programs on partial scholarship and was also accepted to the Ballet Arizona summer intensive.
+She was a member of Tucson Regional Ballet’s Senior Company from Fall 1997 through Spring 2002, and has participated in 20 productions of A Southwest Nutcracker.

-Ms. Salmen began her training as a dance teacher as a teaching assistant from Fall 1994 through Spring 2002.
+Alexis began her training as a dance teacher as a teaching assistant from Fall 1994 through Spring 2002.
 She also was a substitute teacher for Academy of Ballet from Fall of 1999 through spring of 2003.
 She returned to teaching for Academy of Ballet in March of 2016, teaching dancers 3 through advanced pointe.
-In Fall of 2018, Ms. Salmen took on the role of Rehearsal & Staging Assistant to Linda Walker, assisting in staging and rehearsals for A Southwest Nutcracker and TRB’s Spring Spectacular.
+In Fall of 2018, Alexis took on the role of Rehearsal & Staging Assistant to Linda Walker, assisting in staging and rehearsals for A Southwest Nutcracker and TRB’s Spring Spectacular.
 In Fall 2019 she accepted the further responsibility of Rehearsal & Staging Mistress for TRB.
-Ms. Salmen is currently on staff at the Academy of Ballet as a ballet and tap instructor, and is the Rehearsal Director for Tucson Regional Ballet, bringing with her two decades of experience with A Southwest Nutcracker and TRB’s original repertoire.
+Alexis is currently on staff at the Academy of Ballet teaching ballet at all levels as well as beginning tap and jazz, and is the Ballet Mistress for Tucson Regional Ballet, bringing with her two decades of experience with A Southwest Nutcracker and TRB’s original repertoire.